 Best Bang for Your Buck

-Selling at retailers for about a third the price of some of its competitors, the Costway 54 Quart still offers impressive performance.
-Though it's rated to -4ºF, we measured this bad boy reaching -8.9ºF — the same as our Editors' Choice winner!
-It also has some impressive energy consumption statistics, with a pretty low power draw on a normal setting (just 50 Watts) AND an eco-mode to boot!
-The Costway is impressively large inside and has both an interior light as well as special cut-outs to accommodate tall bottles you're keeping "on ice" for that backyard shindig.
-Weighing significantly less than the rest of the compressor models in this review, the Costway is much more pleasant to move around, and extra-long cords add range to the placement of this fancy little icebox.
+Selling at retailers for about a third the price of some of its competitors, the Costway 54 Quart offers impressive performance.
+Though it's rated to -4ºF, we measured this to reach -8.9ºF.
+It also has impressive energy consumption statistics, with a pretty low power draw on a normal setting (just 50 Watts) AND an eco-mode to boot.
+The Costway is impressively large inside and has both an interior light as well as special cut-outs to accommodate tall bottles you're keeping "on ice" for your backyard shenanigans.
+The Costway's extra-long cords add range to its placement and are much more pleasant to move around, weighing significantly less than the rest of the compressor models in this review.

 However, the Costway isn't known for its durability or longevity.
-Not only does this low-priced appliance not come with a warranty and the internet is full of user complaints of many parts breaking, but the actual model we tested was cracked when we received it, and the crack continued to grow throughout our testing.
-It also isn't the most insulated cooler and gained nearly 28ºF during our 36-hour insulation test, the most of any cooler we reviewed.
-And don't plan on sleeping next to this cooler unless you enjoy falling asleep to the dulcet tones of a thrumming fan in your face.
+Not only does this low-priced appliance not come with a warranty, and the internet full of user complaints of many parts breaking, but the actual model we tested was cracked upon arrival and continued to crack during testing.
+It also gained nearly 28ºF during our 36-hour insulation test, the most of any cooler we reviewed.
+And don't plan on sleeping next to this cooler unless you enjoy falling asleep to the dulcet tones of a thrumming fan.
 But if you can look past these downsides (we expect receiving a cracked model an anomaly), the Costway performs admirably compared to its much more expensive competitors.

 Read review: Costway 54